huwf/dictogloss/README.md

     export FLASK_APP = app
     python -u -m flask run

+## Customisation

+Limited customisation can be done through environment variables:

-Flask environment variables can be configured in the usual way according to the [Flask documentation](https://flask.palletsprojects.com/en/1.1.x)
+* Flask environment variables can be configured in the usual way according to the [Flask documentation](https://flask.palletsprojects.com/en/1.1.x)

-Alternatively, you should only
+* You can change the database connection string to use a different server by modifying the `DB_CONNECTION_STRING` environment variable.